mozaik-association/mozaik/docs/Contacts Module.md

 This tab allows you to easily manage or modify memberships.

-Mozaik allows you to manage the membership cards of the organisation, to see who has already received their card and who has yet to receive it.
+Mozaik allows you to manage the membership cards of the organisation, to see who has already received his card and who has yet to receive it.

 Each member in Odoo is linked to a unique member number.
 The member number can be found on the contact form next to the contacts name and the membership state.